10 Best Brachialis Exercises To Build Bigger and Stronger Arms

 What is the Brachialis Muscle?

-The brachialis lies underneath the biceps brachii.
-It’s situated in the front part of the upper arm, between the humerus (the bone of the upper arm) and the ulna (one of the bones of the forearm).
+It’s situated in the front of the upper arm, between the humerus (the bone of the upper arm) and the ulna (one of the forearm bones).
+It helps you widen the arms.

 Brachialis Muscle